JohnLCaron/rlauxe/README.md

 **1.Before the Audit**

+Create the Card Manifest:
+- Create a _Card Manifest_, in which every physical card (and any phantom cards) have a unique entry (called the _AuditableCard_ or _card_).
+- If this is a CLCA, attach the Cast Vote Record (CVR) from the election vendor's tabulation system, to its AuditableCard.
+- If this is a OneAudit CLCA, create OneAudit Pools that describe each unique "pool" of cards, and set the poolId for each card in the pool.

 For each contest:
 - Describe the contest name, candidates, contest type (eg Plurality), etc. in the _ContestInfo_.
 - Count the votes in the usual way.
 The reported winner(s) and the reported margins are based on this vote count.
   Use the votes, the number of valid cards (Nc), the number of votes cast (Ncast), and the ContestInfo to create the _Contest_.
-- If this is a multicontest election, you may need to create _Populations_ that describe which cards might contain which contests (see [SamplePopulations](docs/SamplePopulations.md)).
-Find the number of cards that might contain the contest (_Npop_).
+- If this is a multicontest election, you may need to create _Batch_ objects that describe each contest's _sample population_ , the set of cards that might contain the contest.
+Count the number of cards in the population to get _Npop_ which is used to calculate the contest's _diluted margin_.
+See [SamplePopulations](docs/SamplePopulations.md) for details.
-- The software generates the assertions needed to prove (or not) that the winners are correct.
+- The rlauxe software generates the assertions needed to prove if the winners are correct.
 Add the assertions and Npop to the Contest to get the  _ContestWithAssertion_.

-Create the Card Manifest:
-- Create a _Card Manifest_, in which every physical card (and any phantom cards) have a unique entry (called the _AuditableCard_).
-- If this is a CLCA, attach the Cast Vote Record (CVR) from the vote tabulation system, to its AuditableCard.
-- Optionally create _Populations_ (eg OneAudit Pools) that describe each unique "population" of cards, and which contests are contained in the population.
-Cards that do not have complete CVRs should reference the population they are contained in.
-- The Card Manifest is the ordered list of AuditableCard's and the list of Population's.
-- Write the Card Manifest to _cardManifest.csv_, and the Populations to _populations.json_.

 Commitment:
+- Configuration information is set in ElectionInfo.
-- Write the _contests.json, populations.json, and cardManifest.csv_ files to a publically accessible "bulletin board".
+- Write the electionInfo, cardManifest, contest, and if needed, the pools and batches to a publically accessible "bulletin board".
-- Digitally sign these files; they constitute the "audit commitment" and may not be altered once the seed is chosen.
+- Digitally sign these files; they constitute the "election commitment" and may not be altered once the seed is chosen.

 **2.Creating a random seed**

 - Create a random 32-bit integer "seed" in a way that allows public observers to be confident that it is truly random.
 - Publish the random seed to the bulletin board.
 It becomes part of the "audit commitment" and may not be altered once chosen.
 - Use the PRNG (Psuedo Random Number Generator) with the random seed, and assign the generated PRNs (Psuedo Random Number), in order, to the auditable cards.
-- Sort the cards by PRN and write them to _sortedCards.csv_.
+Sort the cards by PRN.
+- Configuration information, including the seed, are set in AuditCreationConfig.
+- The AuditCreationConfig and the sorted cards constitute the "audit commitment", and may not be altered once the seed is chosen.

 **3.Starting the Audit**

-The Election Auditors (EA) can examine the audit commitment files, run simulations to estimate how many cards will need to be sampled, etc. The EA can choose:
+The Election Auditors (EA) can examine the election and audit commitment files, and run simulations to estimate how many cards will need to be sampled.
+The EA can choose:

 * which contests will be included in the Audit
 * the risk limit